Gojo00004/Product-Management/README.md

-# Inventory Management System MERN CRUD App
+# Product Mangement System

-A simple MERN project that lets the user insert, update, delete & get products from the MongoDB.
+A simple project that lets the user insert, update, delete & get products from the MongoDB.

 ## To Run App: